bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-core-24.0.md

 Sjors Provoost: 00:02:41

 Yes.
 And then there are some minor updates throughout the rest of the year.
 That might be 24.1, 24.2, etc.
 And those typically are just bug fixes, but no major changes.

 Aaron van Wirdum: 00:02:51

-Right.
 And right now there's a release candidate.
 At the time of recording this podcast, there's I think the first release candidate for Bitcoin Core 24.